vercel/next.js/errors/ssg-fallback-true-export.md

 #### Possible Ways to Fix It

 If you would like the `fallback: true` behavior, `next export` should not be used.
-Instead follow the [deployment documentation](https://nextjs.org/docs/deployment) to deploy without statically exporting your application
+Instead follow the [deployment documentation](https://nextjs.org/docs/deployment) to deploy your incrementally generated static site.

 ### Useful Links